Karan Aujla

-Jaskaran Singh Aujla (born 18 January 1997) is an Indian (Note: Aujla holds a Canadian permanent residency, which is different from Canadian citizenship.
-Canadian PR holders are still citizens of the country from where they emigrated, such as India in this case.) singer, rapper and songwriter based in Canada who is primarily associated with Punjabi music.
+Jaskaran Singh Aujla (born 18 January 1997) is an Indian singer, rapper and songwriter who is primarily associated with Punjabi music.
 He is known for his numerous tracks which have charted on the UK Asian chart published by the Official Charts Company, while seven have charted on the Global YouTube music chart.
 His debut album Bacthafucup peaked at number 20 on Billboard Canadian Albums chart and 34th on the New Zealand albums chart, earning him the title of the Largest Digital Artist 2021 on Spotify and had been listed in their Most Popular Artists in Punjabi Music Industry.

 Aujla started as a songwriter for Jassi Gill's "Range", from his album Replay.
 He worked as a songwriter for various other artists including Deep Jandu and Elly Mangat.
 In 2016, he released his debut song "Property of Punjab" as a lead artist, and started featuring as guest artist in songs.
 He came into limelight with his tracks like "Yaarian Ch Fikk", "Unity", "Alcohol 2", and "Lafaafe"; subsequently he achieved mainstream popularity in 2018 with "Don't Worry", his first song to enter UK Asian chart.
 In 2020, his singles "Jhanjar", "Red Eyes" and "Kya Baat Aa" entered top 10 in the chart, while "So Far" entered top 5.

 Early life

 Jaskaran Singh Aujla was born on 18 January 1997 in the Ghurala village of Ludhiana district in Punjab, India, to Balwinder Singh Aujla and Rajinder Kaur.
-His father died in a bike accident when he was 9 and his mother died from cancer when he was 14, and he was raised by his sisters and uncle.
-While studying in 9th standard, Aujla met Jassi Gill in a wedding ceremony and offered him the lyrics of the song Range, which Gill sang and became popular locally.
+Aujla lost both of his parents at a young age; his father died in a bike accident when Aujla was 9, with his mother subsequently dying of cancer when he was 14.
+Aujla was raised by his sisters and uncle.

+While studying in 9th grade, Aujla met Jassi Gill in a wedding ceremony and offered him the lyrics of the song Range, which Gill sang and became popular locally.
 In 2014, Aujla moved to Canada, where he lived with his sister in Vancouver, British Columbia, and attended Burnaby South Secondary School in Burnaby.
 Aujla worked part-time as a longshoreman in Surrey.